 by Joshua “Soldado” Vaughn

-Jiu Jitsu is like that.
+Jiu-Jitsu is like that.
 It makes you look in the mirror and be honest with yourself.
-On the mats you can’t lie to yourself and cover up your problems; in the fight there is only truth.
-If your opponent beats you in a match you have three choices; get your arm broken, get choked unconscious, or tap to signal your defeat.
+On the mats, you can’t lie to yourself and cover up your problems; there is only truth in the fight.
+If your opponent beats you in a match you have three choices; get your arm broken, getchoked unconscious, or tap to signal your defeat.
 There’s not a fourth option where you can lie to yourself about how good you are.

 There’s a moment during training that stands out in my mind.
 I’m on my back and there’s a big guy on top of me just crushing me.
 He’s a blue belt and almost a hundred pounds heavier than me.
 He knows how to apply an incredible amount of pressure from the top and I’m just in agony with no idea how to escape.
 I see my professor’s feet next to my face and I look up.
 He’s looking down at me and says four words that changed my life.
 “Just survive for now.”

-Over time Jiu Jitsu began to change my life.
+Over time Jiu-Jitsu began to change my life.
 If you’re going to be on the mats several times a week, there’s not any room in your life for destructive behavior.
-You need to be eating healthy food, getting enough sleep and generally taking care of yourself.
+You need to be eating healthy food, getting enough sleep, and generally taking care of yourself.
 My daughter became interested in the training.
 She’s so proud of how tough her dad is, and that gives me the motivation not to let her down.
-It’s still hard training, and there’s many days I’d rather just buy a six pack and stay home, but she would see it, and the most important thing I want to teach her is no matter how hard things are, never quit.
+It’s still hard training, and there are many days I’d rather just buy a six-pack and stay home, but she would see it, and the most important thing I want to teach her is no matter how hard things are, never quit.

 After over two years of training, I still feel like I’m not in great shape or very skilled, but I can’t help but notice how far I’ve come.
 If I had to fight the old me, the guy who sat at his desk drinking Scotch at nine in the morning, I’d utterly destroy him.
 My daughter started training with me when she turned five.
-She’s so proud of her belt and she loves to do Jiu Jitsu.
-She is very little and she has some tough times there, but instead of quitting she says “I am going to be tough like you dad; like a soldier.”
-And then, with my sore muscles, cracked ribs, swollen ears and chipped tooth I can look at myself in the mirror and be proud of myself again.
+She’s so proud of her belt and she loves to do Jiu-Jitsu.
+She is very little and has some tough times there, but instead of quitting, she says “I will be tough like you dad; like a soldier.”
+And then, with my sore muscles, cracked ribs, swollen ears, and chipped tooth I can look at myself in the mirror and be proud of myself again.

-This is the hardest thing I’ve ever written, and it is so difficult for a “tough” man to share in front of god and everybody that I have had my moments of weakness.
+This is the hardest thing I’ve ever written, and it is so difficult for a “tough” man to share in front of God and everybody that I have had my moments of weakness.
 But last year a friend of mine lost his struggle with his personal demons and took his own life.
 He made it home from the war unscathed, but it still killed him.
-In his honor I made the decision to be completely and utterly honest about what I have been through in order to help others who are going through their own dark patch.
+In his honor, I decided to be completely and utterly honest about what I have been through to help others who are going through their own dark patch.

 If you are suffering through a bad time I want to offer you the same advice my Professor gave to me when I was being crushed by the unbearable weight.
 Just survive for now.
 It won’t fix everything overnight, but just keep fighting and little by little things will change.
 One day you will look back and be amazed at how far you’ve come.

-This first appeared in The Havok Journal May 4, 2019.
+This first appeared in The Havok Journal on May 4, 2019.